jetapps-eu/publigator-vps-installer/README.md

-# Publigator installed script for clean VPS with CentOS 6
+# Publigator installer script for clean VPS with CentOS 6

 ## Prerequisites